mkijowski/hackin2020/walkthrough/README.md

 *There is something weird with the USB behavior on the machine and we think it's coming from a kernel module.
 Reverse engineer any USB related functionality from the previously identified kernel modules.*

 WSU did not answer this question and it was not an auto graded question so we do not have a "correct" answer.
-Our best guess is they were looking for USB weird behavior such as the kernel_poweroff command coming from `netfilter_lkm` when the maypad was unplugged.
+Our best guess is they were looking for USB weird behavior such as the kernel_power_off command coming from `netfilter_lkm` when the Maypad was unplugged.

 ### Structs in the Kernel